herrera-ignacio/cybersecurity-handbook/glossary/devices/README.md

 Its job it to take receiving packets, and forward them to other network devices in the Local Area Network, but it cannot make a connection from LAN to WAN (Internet), so it needs Routing capabilities to send packets to the Internet.

+### Transparent Bridging

+From the point of view of devices connected to a Switch, it doesn't exist, it is 'transparent' to them.

 ### Routers vs Switchs

 Lot of today Routers, come with Switch ports built-in.